invertase/react-native-firebase/docs/faqs-and-tips.md

 To use some Firebase services (like auth) in an emulator, you need an Android virtual device with Google Play services installed.
 Check this [Stack Overflow post](https://stackoverflow.com/a/46246782/2275865) for instructions on creating a new Android virtual device with the necessary APIs installed.

-Alternatively, you can install the Google Play Services SDK.
-In Android Studio:

-1. Select `Tools -> SDK Manager`
-1. Search for `SDK Tools` and select the `SDK Tools` tab under `Android SDK`
-1. Install `Google Play services`

-You may need to delete your Android devices to pickup Play services.

 # Tips

 - Whenever you face a strange issue (or an issue that causes build errors), there are two things you should always consider.